krzys1u/CT-NodeJS-Task/README.md

    - save product reviews to database with configureable TTL (set 5 minutes in config)
 2. If there is entry in cahce for product ID - return it
 3. If Product review is created, modified or deleted - entry is removed from cache

+# RabbitMQ
+RabbitMQ is used to asynchronously send command to review-processing-service to recalculate averageRating of product.
+It gives us a guarantee that we send message once and only one instance of review-processing-service get this message and perform recalculation

 # Future development
 ## Config